-The Paradise Recreation and Park District is responsible for 456 acres of park land at ten locations (Appendix A), including the 2010 acquisition of 25 acres in Magalia for Lakeridge Park.
+The Paradise Recreation and Park District is responsible for 469 acres of park land at ten locations (Appendix A), including the 2010 acquisition of 25 acres in Magalia for Lakeridge Park and the 12 acre Noble Park.
 There are approximately 74 acres of improved park land that provide a wide variety of facilities and resources.
-An additional 8 acres of improved park land will be added once improvements at Lakeridge Park are completed.
+An additional 8 acres of improved park land will be added once improvements at Lakeridge Park are completed and another 12 acres at Noble Park.